lady-h-world/My_Garden/reading_pages/Garden_Market/mini_pipeline4.md

 🌻 [Look into MLJar classification experiment details >>][5]

 We can set the time budget through `total_time_limit`.
 Here we set 6 minutes to see whether we can achieve similar results as the the best HPO method achieved in 5 minutes, but 0.66 balanced accuracy is far lower than 0.839 achieved in HPO.
 Meanwhile, with less time budget, some steps will be skipped as what's shown below, and might cause error.
-The good news is, even if there is error during the execution process, MLJar can still manage the whole pipeline running.
+The good news is, even if there are errors during the execution process, MLJar can still manage to finish the whole pipeline running.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/mini_pipeline/mljar_cla_6m.png" width="970" height="907" />